Corporate governance practices.

 We believe that Senior Executives should be appropriately rewarded on a market competitive basis for the delivery of stretching goals and should receive reduced rewards when the business performs poorly.

-For more details please read our Remuneration report.
+For more details please read our Remuneration report (PDF 450KB).

 Board induction and training